GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 Unique.
 2 pounds
 A girdle fit for a king.
 Though it seems modest at first glance, the craftsmanship is quite fine.
 *The wearer doubles their [Body] bonus for all checks.
-Additionally, for all intents and puporpses, the wearer's [Body] bonus is added to the [Body] score.
+Additionally, for all intents and purposes, the wearer's [Body] bonus is added to the [Body] score.
 This does not further increase the [Body] bonus*.